 AMHO’s Strategic Plan will help the organization embrace its vision of ensuring a comprehensive and accessible system of addiction and mental health care, and improving the well-being of individuals, families and communities in Ontario.

-We are pleased to release our Annual Report 2016-2017, which shares highlights of what we have accomplished together in the first year since launching our Strategic Plan 2016-2019 at our Annual Conference in May 2016.
+We are pleased to release our Annual Report 2017/2018, which shares highlights of what we have accomplished together on our Strategic Plan 2016-2019.

-This year’s annual report is a snapshot of the key milestones and accomplishments in each of our four strategic directions:
+This year’s annual report highlights progress made in each of our four strategic directions:

 - Supporting members in their service delivery;